Residence Les Chalets de l'Adonis

 Cross Country: 120km

-The skiing around Les Menuires is perfect for intermediates and some sections are good for beginners.
+The skiing around Les Menuires ski resort is perfect for intermediates and some sections are good for beginners.
 There are enough blues and greens to keep you entertained all week, with some more challenging runs available to progress to around Val Thorens.
 Advanced skiers will enjoy the black runs in Les Menuires or can head up to Val Thorens to take on a larger selection of more challenging black runs and some thrilling freeride descents.

 Snowboarders can expect good intermediate riding around Les Menuires and beginners will have a few nursery slopes to help them get their boarder legs.
 More advanced freeriders will probably want to head over to Val Thorens for the best off-piste and biggest array of challenging runs.
 Boarders looking for a terrain park have the Pixel area in Les Menuires, which is good for advanced and beginners alike, you can also easily get over to Meribel’s fantastic terrain parks from here.